rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 ### OUTPUT 7: ROLE-SPECIFIC STRATEGY

 **A) MBA-Specific Messaging:** Position MBA as advantage (not overqualification), emphasize strategic thinking/business acumen
-**B) Experience Translation:** How to reframe multi-domain experience (Operations, Events, Recruitment, Content) for this role
+**B) Experience Translation:** How to reframe multi-domain experience (Operations, Events, Recruitment, Content, Data, Marketing) for this role
 **C) Achievement Emphasis:** Which accomplishments matter most, which story to lead with, quantified results **D) Addressing Career Gaps/Transitions:** Frame as growth story, show self-awareness + ambition **E) Career Narrative:** Where you've been → where you are → where you're going (this role helps), why this company